 Features:

-- The adapter can help you monetize display and in-stream video ad inventories via third-party video players such as JW player.
+• The adapter can help you monetize display and in-stream video ad inventories via third-party players like JW Player.

-- It is compliant with GDPR, CCPA, COPPA, and supports TCF V2 and other US privacy laws and regulations.
-So, you don’t have to worry about violating the data laws.
+• It complies with GDPR, CCPA, and COPPA and supports TCF V2.0 and other US privacy laws and regulations.
+So you don’t have to worry about violating the data laws.

-- OpenX bidder adapter offers a feature to create and manage the price floors.
-A publisher can set-up a minimum bidding price for an ad inventory and protect it to get sold at a lower price than expected.
+• OpenX bidder adapter offers a feature to create and manage the price floors.
+A publisher can set up a minimum bidding price for an ad inventory and protect it from selling at a lower price than expected.
 If needed, publishers can delete the floors individually or in bulk.

-- Via bidder adapter, publishers can restrict advertisers from using data of a particular user to protect their privacy.
+• Via bidder adapter, publishers can restrict advertisers from using the data of a particular user to protect their privacy.
 It is done by passing the “doNotTrack” parameter in the bid request.

-- It can allow demand-side platforms to synchronize users and hence, it improves the match rates and targeting capabilities of buyers.
+• It can allow demand-side platforms to synchronize users, improving buyers’ match rates and targeting capabilities.

 AppNexus Adapter

-AppNexus is the second highest used demand partner according to a survey done by us.
+AppNexus is the second highest-used demand partner, according to our survey.
 That said, here are the most important features of the AppNexus adapter:

 Features:

-- AppNexus adapter can help you monetize display and video (instream and outstream) ad inventories.
+• AppNexus adapter can help you monetize display and video (instream and outstream) ad inventories.
 Besides, it can also help you bring native ad demands.
-Bonus is, if you have an app for your website, then you can also monetize the app inventories with AppNexus adapter
+If you have an app for your website, you can also monetize the app inventories with the AppNexus adapter.

-- The adapter follows the privacy laws and regulations and is compliant with GDPR, COPPA, and CCPA.
+• The adapter follows privacy laws and regulations and complies with GDPR, COPPA, and CCPA.
 The adapter supports the Schain object in Prebid.
-That means more transparency in the ad selling process.
+That means more transparency in the ad-selling process.

-- It offers custom targeting capabilities and key-value targeting for banner and video ads.
-You can define keys with values and without values (in order to dynamically add later).
+• It offers custom targeting capabilities and key-value targeting for banner and video ads.
+You can define keys with and without values (to add later dynamically).

-- Also, AppNexus’ adapter can be integrated with Criteo’s User ID module.
-That means you can leverage the database of Criteo and synchronize users in order to better target them and display relevant ads.
+• Also, the AppNexus adapter can be integrated with Criteo’s User ID module.
+That means you can leverage the database of Criteo and synchronize users to target them better and display relevant ads.

-- The adapter enables publishers to set-up floor price for the bids returned by the demand-side platforms in the auction.
+• The adapter enables publishers to set up floor prices for the bids returned by the demand-side platforms in the auction.

 PubMatic Adapter

-PubMatic’s header bidding adapter can be used for client-side as well as server-side integrations.
-However, for server-to-server integration, a publisher has to get approval from the provider.
+PubMatic’s header bidding adapter can be used for client-side and server-side integrations.
+However, a publisher must get the provider’s approval for server-to-server integration.
 Below are the features of PubMatic’s header bidding adapter.

 Features:

-- Similar to AppNexus, PubMatic also helps in getting native ad demand along with banner and video ads.
+• Like AppNexus, PubMatic also helps get native ad demand and banner and video ads.

-- The adapter supports data privacy laws GDPR, COPPA, and CCPA, and can be integrated into a Consent Management Platform.
+• The adapter supports GDPR, COPPA, and CCPA data privacy laws and can be integrated into a Consent Management Platform.

-- Via PubMatic, publishers can integrate the User ID module in order to ensure that the buyers recognize the relevant users and bid higher for the ad inventories.
-You can leverage major ID providers such as DigiTrust, The Trade Desk, ID5, and many more.
+• Via PubMatic, publishers can integrate the User ID module to ensure buyers recognize the relevant users and bid higher for the ad inventories.
+You can leverage major ID providers such as DigiTrust, The Trade Desk, ID5, etc.

-- PubMatic adapter can help you to set-up the bid floor price to remove the advertisers who are participating in the auctions with lower CPM rates that you desired.
+• PubMatic adapter can help you set the bid floor price to remove the advertisers participating in the auctions with lower CPM rates than you desired.

-- Custom targeting feature and the adapter supports user synchronization that increases the match rates for demand-side platforms and hence, improves the quality of targeted ads on your website.
+• The custom targeting feature and the adapter support user synchronization that increases the match rates for demand-side platforms and improves the quality of targeted ads on your website.

 Index Exchange Adapter

-The Prebid adapter offered by Index Exchange can be used by an independent publisher or the publishers who are relying on the managed service providers.
+Independent publishers or publishers relying on managed service providers can use the Prebid adapter Index Exchange offers.
 Here is the list of features of the IX bidder adapter.

 Features:

-- IX Prebid adapter supports banner ads for both desktop and mobile web, and video ads (instream and outstream formats).
-However, if you are looking for native ad formats, then this adapter will not fulfill your requirements.
+• IX Prebid adapter supports banner ads for both desktop and mobile web and video ads (instream and outstream formats).
+However, if you are looking for native ad formats, this adapter will not fulfill your requirements.

-- The adapter doesn’t support Prebid’s User ID module.
-However, it has partnered with third-party ID solution providers such as LiveRamp, LiveIntent, Unified ID, and a few others.
-So, if you choose Index Exchange as a managed header bidding provider, then you can leverage their matched identity solutions.
+• The adapter doesn’t support Prebid’s User ID module.
+However, it has partnered with third-party ID solution providers such as LiveRamp, LiveIntent, Unified ID, and others.
+So, if you choose Index Exchange as a managed header bidding provider, you can leverage their matched identity solutions.

 Rubicon Project Adapter

-Rubicon Project offers one of those Prebid bidder adapters that enable publishers to get bids in Net or Gross as they want..
-Besides, the company also supports Schain objects which increase transparency in the auction.
-Here’s a detailed list of Rubicon’s bidder adapter.
+Rubicon Project offers one of those Prebid bidder adapters that enable publishers to get bids in Net or Gross as they want.
+Besides, the company also supports Schain’s objects, increasing the auction’s transparency.
+Here’s a detailed list of Rubicon’s bidder adapters.

 Features:

-- Custom-targeting options are available for web publishers.
-For mobile app users, you can also serve ads based on their longitude and latitude.
+• Custom-targeting options are available for web publishers.
+You can also serve ads for mobile app users based on their longitude and latitude.
 Besides, you can also add, manage, and optimize the bid floor price for the demand-side platforms.

-- The adapter is integrated with major ID resolution providers such as LiveIntent, Publisher Common ID, IdentityLink, and many others.
-Consent Management Platforms can also be added to prevent personalized ads in EU countries, and other regions where consent is mandatory.
+• The adapter is integrated with major ID resolution providers such as LiveIntent, Publisher Common ID, IdentityLink, etc. Consent Management Platforms can also be added to prevent personalized ads in EU countries and other regions where consent is mandatory.

 DistrictM Adapter

-DistrictM has two variances of prebid adapters that are known as DistrictM and DistrictmDMX adapter.
-While DistrictmDMX is the company’s own adapter, DistrictM is the alias of AppNexus’ adapter.
+DistrictM has two variances of prebid adapters, known as DistrictM and DistrictmDMX adapters.
+While DistrictmDMX is the company’s adapter, DistrictM is the alias of AppNexus’ adapter.
 Here are the features you can expect from the dual bidder adapter.

 Features:

-- The adapter allows publishers to manage and optimize bid floor price during an auction.
+• The adapter allows publishers to manage and optimize bid floor prices during an auction.
 However, it is one of those adapters that return bids in Gross.
 So, publishers are required to adjust the CPM while receiving a bid response.

 PulsePoint Adapter

-PulsePoint’s bidder adapter can be easily integrated into the wrapper provided by Prebid, Pubfood, Index Exchange, PubMatic, and few other wrappers.
-You can display banner, video, and native ads on your inventories.
-Below are the features you expect from Pulsepoint adapter.
+PulsePoint’s bidder adapter can be easily integrated into the wrapper provided by Prebid, Pubfood, Index Exchange, PubMatic, and others.
+You can display banners, videos, and native ads on your inventories.
+Below are the features you expect from the Pulsepoint adapter.

 Features:

-- The adapter supports data privacy laws GDPR and CCPA, but it doesn’t comply with COPPA.
+• The adapter supports data privacy laws, GDPR and CCPA but doesn’t comply with COPPA.
 Besides, it supports User ID modules.
 So, you can leverage top ID solution providers (ID5, LiveIntent, etc.).

-- In Pulsepoint adapter, you can add, manage, and optimize floor price for the demand-side platforms to exclude the low-performing advertisers.
+• In the Pulsepoint adapter, you can add, manage, and optimize floor prices for the demand-side platforms to exclude the low-performing advertisers.

 Surrounded by hundreds of programmatic partners in the advertising industry, there are plenty of options for publishers to start with header bidding.
-Some of the top adapters such as Criteo, One by AOL, and TripleLift aren’t even included in the list since it is hard to cover all.
-The key to getting the best for your business varies with several factors that is why we have curated a list of top-performing partners.
+Some top adapters, such as Criteo, One by AOL, and TripleLift, aren’t even included in the list since it is hard to cover all.

 How to Add a New Prebid Adapter to Your Prebid Stack?

 There’s no special configuration required.
-If you are looking to add a new adapter — whether it is for demand or analytics, just include it (select the adapter) while you download the Prebid.js package.
-If you use a managed solution provider, then you can check with the partner to include a new adapter.
+Suppose you want to add a new adapter — whether for demand or analytics- just include it (select the adapter) while downloading the Prebid.js package.
+If you use a managed solution provider, you can check with the partner to include a new adapter.

 What’s Next?

-Just like wrappers, Prebid adapters are necessary for publishers when running header bidding auctions.
-So, when you’re getting a new bidder adapter, make sure that you have checked the features it has, and not but the least – compatibility with other Prebid adapters (if you already have).
-Couldn’t find what you’re looking for?
-Let us know in the comments and we will try to add it.
+Prebid adapters are necessary for publishers when running header bidding auctions.
+When you’re getting a new bidder adapter, ensure that you have checked its features and compatibility with other Prebid adapters (if you already have them).